dapr/docs/daprdocs/content/en/developing-applications/building-blocks/cryptography/cryptography-overview.md

 By using the cryptography building block, you can:

 - More easily perform cryptographic operations in a safe way.
 Dapr provides safeguards against using unsafe algorithms, or using algorithms with unsafe options.
 - Keep keys outside of applications.
 Applications never see the "raw key material", but can request the vault to perform operations with the keys.
-When using the built-in cryptographic engine of Dapr, operations are performed safely within the Dapr sidecar.
+When using the cryptographic engine of Dapr, operations are performed safely within the Dapr sidecar.
 - Experience greater separation of concerns.
 By using external vaults or cryptographic components, only authorized teams can access private/shared key materials.
 - Manage and rotate keys more easily.
 Keys are managed in the vault and outside of the application, and they can be rotated without needing the developers to be involved (or even without restarting the apps).
 - Enables better audit logging to monitor when operations are performed with keys in a vault.